greenbone/actions/artifacts-download-trigger/README.md

 # artifacts-download-trigger

-This action is used to trigger workflows and download artifacts form the workflow.
+This action is used to trigger workflows and download artifacts form another workflow.

 # How to use?